 This command is used to get a key map item from the active key map determined by Property 0x16 - Active Keymap (KB, Swipe Only).
 Developers of host software can use this command to see which keystrokes and key modifiers the device will use to transmit a given ASCII character, and if necessary can use Command 0x04 - Set Keymap Item (MAC, KB) to modify that behavior.
-For a full description of how the key map works, see section 2.1.4 How to Use the USB Connection in Keyboard Emulation Mode (KB).
-Supporting information specifically about keymaps is in Appendix B Keyboard Usage ID Definitions (KB).
+For a full description of how the key map works, see section 2.1.4 How to Use the USB Connection in Keyboard Emulation Mode (KB) or section 2.2.5 How to Use the BLE Connection In Keyboard Emulation Mode.
+Supporting information specifically about keymaps is in Appendix C Keyboard Usage ID Definitions (KB).